sudarshan87-wab/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

 --------------

-Fortunately, the server framework allows for a different approach: describe data operations in XML format in so-called **data files** that the server automatically load at start-up in sequential order.
+Fortunately, the server framework allows for a different approach: describe data operations in XML format in so-called **data files** that the server automatically loads at start-up in sequential order.
 This automates the process of populating the database, saving time and effort, and allows developers to include default data or configurations directly in their modules.